walkerke/tigris/README.md

 Download and use Census TIGER/Line shapefiles in R

-`tigris` is an R package that allows users to directly download and use TIGER/Line shapefiles (<https://www.census.gov/geo/maps-data/data/tiger-line.html>) from the US Census Bureau.
+__tigris__ is an R package that allows users to directly download and use TIGER/Line shapefiles (<https://www.census.gov/geo/maps-data/data/tiger-line.html>) from the US Census Bureau.

+Want to learn how to use __tigris__?
+[Take the DataCamp course _Analyzing US Census Data in R_!](https://www.datacamp.com/courses/analyzing-us-census-data-in-r)

 To install the package from CRAN, issue the following command in R: